margaret-liss/Simple/JumpingToSeated.md

 4. Lead with your feet but steer with your hips, using your core to drive your hips and legs forward and through the arms.

 ## Method B: High hips, folded legs

+From the crouch position, do the following:

+1. Spring your hips in an arcing motion until they are directly over your shoulders.

+2. At the top of the arc, fold your legs, cross your shins and tuck them close your body until they are a unit.